 A specialty coffee shop in the Philippines, Coffee Dream’s logo is pure and uncomplicated.
 You can see the shape of a cup from a bird’s eye view, plus a cute cloud image over it to represent the dream part of the brand.
 The sky-blue color combination is clean, yet unique.
 The choice of font also contributes to the cute and youthful image they project.

 The Vespa logo uses a hand-written font in a diagonal placement.
 Notice how the letter V was made to curve, resembling scooter handles.
 The logo gives a classic brand a more modern touch, as it mixes cursive letters with bold, simple shapes and colors.

 Harvard Business Review

-The Harvard Business Review logo is an excellent example of simplicity and minimalism.
+The Harvard Business Review logo is an excellent example of simplicity in its rawest form.
 It has balance and symmetry in the simplified shield inspired by the Harvard Business School logo.
-In addition, it is in black, which signifies authority, power, elegance, and sophistication.
+Plus, the black and white color scheme signifies both authority and sophistication.
 All these are characteristics that you’ll find in the brand.

-From Colorado, Boco Tea is a loose leaf tea company owned by twin brothers.
+From Colorado, Boco Tea is a loose-leaf tea company owned by twin brothers.
 The contemporary logo uses only black against a white background.
 It has a tea leaf in the middle of two circles, presumably to depict the twin owners.
 It includes the brand name in a font with circular strokes that adds to the logo’s appeal.

 A computer software company, Parabola provides businesses with automation tools for repetitive tasks.
 They give non-coders the building blocks to create complex data flows.
 Its logo shows this effectively.
-It uses overlapping shapes to spell the brand name and a blue and white color scheme.
+It uses overlapping shapes to spell the brand name and a blue-and-white color scheme.

 X – The Moonshot Factory